 #13 CHECK OUT THE AZULIK MUSEUM

-The ephemeral architecture is the distinguishing feature of the Azulik Museum and Art Gallery which is not to be missed on your list of things to do in Tulum!
+The ephemeral architecture is the distinguishing feature of the Azulik Museum and Art Gallery which is a must-see.

 Sfer Ik is a nest-like structure constructed out of locally sourced wood, smooth cement and a haze of incense fills the room.
 It’s an extraordinary space, to say the least!
 Some of my favorite features inside are the elevated walkway and the rounded glass windows.

 Azulik Museum has many different art exhibitions throughout the year though unfortunately when I visited they had just finished up one of the exhibitions and were about to install a new one.
 It was still very beautiful inside regardless!